Aylamccarthy/All-About-Pokemon/README.md

 ### Accessibility

 # Wave Accessibility

+Wave Testing Issue:
+The first testing gave a poor contrast result with the foreground text and background color.
 [Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
 ![Wave Testing Result](docs/readme_images/wave_test.png)